Serendipity0429/User-Trajectory-Retriever/README.md

 - **Task Management:** Researchers can create and manage tasks for users to complete.
 - **User Management:** A complete user system for authentication and profile management.
 - **Data Annotation:** An interface for researchers to annotate key events or behaviors within a user's session.
+- **Messaging System:** A private messaging system for administrators to communicate with users.
+- **Bulletin Notifications:** Automatic notifications are sent to all users via the private messaging system whenever a new bulletin is posted.
 - **Discussion Forum:** A platform for users to ask questions, share insights, and engage in discussions related to their research and tasks.

 ## Recent Updates

+- **UI Enhancements:** The user interface has been updated to include a new messaging dropdown in the navigation bar, providing easy access to unread messages.
+- **Messaging System:** A new private messaging system has been integrated, replacing the previous reliance on Django's built-in messaging framework.
 - **Discussion Forum:** A new discussion forum has been added to the platform, allowing users to interact with each other, ask questions, and share their findings.
 - **UI Enhancements:** The user interface has been updated for a more modern look and feel, including the addition of a dark mode.
 - **Performance Improvements:** The rrweb player is now lazy-loaded, improving the initial page load time.